 The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires the College, in the absence of agreements to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95%.
-During the accounting period 1 August 2021 to 31 July 2022, the College paid 96.99% of its invoices within 30 days; this is an increase on 93.10% in 2021/22.
+During the accounting period 1 August 2023 to 31 July 2024, the College paid 96.50% of its invoices within 30 days; this is a decrease from 96.99% in 2022/23.
 The College incurred no interest charges in respect of late payment for this period.